 Richard Morris' CD, Songs of Spring and Winter, featured Sarah as a soloist and was conducted by Paul Daniel, she also appeared on Rachel Lockwood's soundtrack to the film Judgement, and was broadcast on BBC Radio 3 in an extract of Schumann's Gedichte der Konigin Maria Stuart accompanied by David Jones.
 Sarah's performance at Wexford Festival Opera was broadcast in 14 European countries and Guglielmo Ratcliff was broadcast live across the UK and Ireland.
-She has been interviewed and performed several times on BBC Radio Ulster.
-She performed 'Una Voce Poco Fa' live on Gerry Kelly's show before being interviewed and performing 'Va!
-Laisse couler mes larmes' with Donal McCrisken.
-She was interviewed live on John Toal's 'Sounds Classical' after performing 'Nobles seigneurs, salut!' and 'I dreamed a dream' with Mark McGrath and was invited back to 'Sounds Classical' to perform 'En vain pour eviter' and 'All mein gedanken' with Gail Evans.
-She was interviewed on 'The Arts Show' by Marie-Louise Muir after performing 'Non so piu' and 'Dolente immagine di Fille mia' with Andrew Tubman, and later she returned to perform Bizet's 'Habañera'.
-She was also interviewed on John Toal's 'Classical Connections' and performed 'Laudate Dominum' and Mascagni's 'Padre Nostro'.
+She has been interviewed and performed several times on BBC Radio Ulster including Gerry Kelly's show, John Toal's 'Sounds Classical', 'The Arts Show' with Marie-Louise Muir and John Toal's 'Classical Connections'.
 A recording of Sarah performing the Alto solo of a Bach Cantata was played on 'Sing Out', as was a Saint-Saens Requiem she featured in.
 The 30th Anniversary Christmas Concert of RTE's Cor na Nog, in which Sarah was guest soloist, was broadcast on Christmas Eve on RTE.
 Sarah was interviewed on High Land Radio to publicise Maestro Nader Abbassi coming to Donegal to conduct Carmen with Sarah taking the role of Mercédès.
 Sarah featured in a documentary on Opera in Northern Ireland interviewed and performing Donizetti's 'Deh non voler costringere'.
 She was broadcast on BBC's 'Songs of Praise' with Voices of Ireland, having previously filmed as a member of the congregation and they were also broadcast in Washinton for Saint Patrick's Day celebrations.
 She featured on the collaboration between several main UK opera companies 'Inside Opera: Live' representing NI Opera.